198 Supervised Study (1 - 6 units) Fall, Winter, Spring, Summer

 Library research and directed reading under supervision of a member of the faculty with the approval of the chairperson of the department.

 200A Structure of Macromolecules (3 units) Fall

-Instructor(s): R. Mullins Prerequisite(s): Calculus, physical chemistry, organic chemistry, and an advanced course in biology.
+Instructor(s): D. Mullins Prerequisite(s): Calculus, physical chemistry, organic chemistry, and an advanced course in biology.

-Fundamental principles governing the behaviors of biological macromolecules and the use of modern techniques in the study of these behaviors.
+Training in the fundamental principles governing the behaviors of biological macromolecules and the use of modern techniques in the study of these behaviors.
 Topics covered are: thermodynamics (entropy, equilibrium, cooperative interactions); kinetics and catalysis; structure and function of macromolecules (DNA, membranes, proteins) by X-ray and electron optics; kinetics and structure of cooperative enzymes and systems of biological control.
 Special emphasis on small group discussion format.

 201A Biological Regulatory Mechanisms (4 units) Winter

-Instructor(s): G. Narlikar Prerequisite(s): Calculus, physical chemistry, organic chemistry, introductory biochemistry, an advanced course in biology, and Genetics 200A.
+Instructor(s): J. Li Prerequisite(s): Calculus, physical chemistry, organic chemistry, introductory biochemistry, an advanced course in biology, and Genetics 200A.

 210 Special Topics (3 units) Fall, Winter, Spring

 Instructor(s): Staff Prerequisite(s): None